-What did Nova IVF Fertility Doctors advise?
+What did Nova IVF Specialist advice?

 First, the lady was advised of the necessary medication to control her endometriosis.
 She also needed condition management for her hydrosalpinx.

-Doctors suggested IVF treatment and frozen transfer of embryos.
+Dr Aviva Pinto Rodrigues then suggested IVF treatment and frozen transfer of embryos.
 She began her treatment for IVF under down-regulation protocol with gonadotrophin agonist.
 In this long protocol, women receive a 15-days pituitary down-regulation protocol consisting of daily subcutaneous injection of 0.1mg of GnRH agonist or triptorelin acetate, which is started on the luteal phase of menstrual cycle.

 Ovarian stimulation was started after 15 days of desensitisation.
 After the desensitisation period, the patient underwent standardised ovarian stimulation followed by follicular aspiration of an egg.

 Post this, the husband’s sperms were collected and the resulting embryos were frozen for transfer.